Tangle-tree duality in infinite graphs: Introduction

-Let us now consider arbitrary infinite graphs.
-There is another type of tangle that can occur in infinite graphs which also does not reflect any highly cohesive substructure.
-For example, let $G$ be the edgeless graph\footnote{If you do not like tangles of edgeless graphs, let $G$ be a countably infinite disjoint union of copies of $K_2$.} with vertex set $\N$.
-Let~$\beta$ be a non-principal ultrafilter on $\N$, and orient every $1$-separation of $G$ (a bipartition of $\N$) towards its side in $\beta$.
-This is a $1$-tangle in $G$, since $\N$ is not a union of three subsets not in~$\beta$.
-More generally, a $k$-tangle is \emph{principal} if it contains for every set $X$ of fewer than $k$ vertices a separation of the form $(V(G) \setminus V(C), V(C) \cup X)$ where~$C$ is a component of $G - X$.
-A tangle is \emph{non-principal} if it is not principal.
-As in our example, an infinite graph $G$ contains a non-principal $k$-tangle if there is a set~$X$ of fewer than $k$ vertices of $G$ whose deletion separates $G$ into infinitely many components; and every such tangle, one for each non-principal ultrafilter on the set of components of $G-X$, contains all the separations of the form $(V(C) \cup X, V(G)\setminus V(C))$ for components~$C$ of $G-X$~\cite{EndsAndTangles}.\footnote{Note that such tangles cannot exist in connected locally finite graphs, where deleting finitely many vertices never leaves infinitely many components.} As we have seen, such non-principal tangles do not force a graph to have large tree-width, and hence give rise to counterexamples to \cref{main:TTDFiniteGraphs} and \cref{main:TTDLocFinGraphs} for arbitrary infinite graphs.
+More generally, a $k$-tangle is \emph{principal} if for every set $X$ of fewer than $k$ vertices it orients a separation of the form $\{V(G) \setminus V(C), V(C) \cup X\}$, with~$C$ a component of $G - X$, towards the side $V(C) \cup X$.
+As in our example, an infinite graph $G$ contains a non-principal $k$-tangle if there is a set~$X$ of fewer than $k$ vertices of $G$ whose deletion separates $G$ into infinitely many components; and every such tangle, one for each non-principal ultrafilter on the set of components of $G-X$, orients all the separations of the form $\{V(C) \cup X, V(G)\setminus V(C)\}$, for components~$C$ of $G-X$, towards their side $V(G)\setminus V(C)$~\cite{EndsAndTangles}.\footnote{Note that such tangles cannot exist in connected locally finite graphs, where deleting finitely many vertices never leaves infinitely many components.} As we have seen, such non-principal tangles do not force a graph to have large tree-width, and hence give rise to counterexamples to \cref{main:TTDFiniteGraphs,main:TTDLocFinGraphs} for arbitrary infinite graphs.
 Hence, for graphs that are not locally finite, we shall have to adjust \cref{itm:TTDLocFin:Tangle} again, to ban non-principal tangles.

 We shall have to adjust \cref{itm:TTDLocFin:Tangle} in another way too.
 A vertex $v$ of $G$ \emph{dominates} an end $\eps$ of $G$ if no finite set of vertices other than $v$ separates $v$ from a ray in $\eps$.
 The \emph{combined degree} of an end is the sum of its degree and the number of its dominating vertices.\footnote{Note that in locally finite graphs a vertex cannot dominate an end, so the combined degree of an end is simply its degree.} Similarly to ends of large degree, also ends of large combined degree force the tree-width up: It is not difficult to see that every graph with an end of combined degree~$k$ has tree-width at least $k$.
 Hence, we need to adjust \cref{itm:TTDLocFin:Tangle} as follows: